stancsz/cursor-cli-windows/README.md

 A containerized development environment for running the Cursor CLI agent on **Windows** using Docker.
 This project provides a complete setup for running Cursor's AI-powered coding assistant in an isolated, reproducible container environment, specifically designed for Windows users.

+> ## Quick Setup AI Prompt
+> To install `cursor-win` on your Windows computer, copy this prompt for your AI agent:
+> ```
+> Install cursor-win on my Windows computer by:
+> 1. Cloning the repository from https://github.com/stancsz/cursor-cli-windows.git
+> 2. Getting my CURSOR_API_KEY from https://cursor.com/dashboard?tab=cloud-agents
+> 3. Creating a .env file from .env.example and adding my CURSOR_API_KEY
+> 4. Running the setup script (.\scripts\setup-cursor-command.ps1) to add cursor-win to PATH
+> 5. Building and starting the Docker container using .\scripts\run-docker.ps1
+> 6. Verifying the installation works by running cursor-win from any directory
+> ```

 ## Why This Project?

 Running the Cursor CLI on Windows can be challenging due to several factors: